JustAnyones/Plugin-creator-website/docs/docs/attribute-types/meta/tags.md

 ```

 ### ts_normal_bus

-!!! warning "Unstable"

-    This feature is part of the ongoing transport update
-    and may be subject to change in the future.
+::: version-added: 1.12.28

-Whether to consider the vehicle as a bus that is used in the bus system.
+Whether to consider the vehicle as a bus that is used in the new bus system.

 ```json
 {